Lightninghkm/CCured_NesCheck_LLVM10.0/README.md

 After CCured analysis, you will get a bunch of pointers that are unsafe in terms of DataGuard's first stage analysis.

-Note: This pass includes the taint analysis on detecting instructions that related to unsafe objects/pointers, which is still under-construction.
-If you face difficulties on running the analysis in a reasonable amount of time, please comment the related code in function ```identifyDifferentKindsOfUnsafePointers``` and use SVF for query aliasing instead of PDG.